 The project is situated in the world-class Platinum Group Element (PGE) and nickel producing region of the Bushveld Complex, located in South Africa.
 The Bushveld Complex contains over 75% of the world’s platinum reserves, which are usually associated with magmatic nickel deposits.
 The project is situated in the world-renowned Ni-Cu-PGE producing area of the Northern Limb, which hosts Anglo Platinum’s Mogalakwena mine, the biggest open cast platinum mine in the world, less than 15 km north of the Zeb Nickel project.
 Another noteworthy neighbor is Ivanhoe’s Platreef Project, situated approximately 5 km north-west of the project.
 The area is supported by excellent access to infrastructure with road, rail, power, and water, all located nearby or on site.

-There are three distinct targets areas identified over a strike length of over 5 km on the project, targeting near surface Ni sulfides and high-grade mineralization at a depth.
-The three target types identified are:
+There are four distinct zone areas identified over a strike length of over 5 km on the project, targeting near surface Ni sulfides and high-grade mineralization at a depth.
+The four zone types identified are:

 A historical Indicated resource1 of 485.4 Mt @ 0.25% Ni and Inferred resources of 1.115 Mt @ 0.25% Ni using a cut-off grade of 0.1% TNi (Total Nickel).

 Proven strike length of 3,5 km with a mineralized width of 5 to 100 m and extending down to depths in excess of 400 meters.
 This is the same geological zone that is being exploited at the Anglo American Platinum’s Mogalakwena Mining Complex, and the adjacent Ivanhoe Mines Platreef Project.
 The mineralized zones remain open along strike and downdip.